GET HARD RESULTS. Start here

 If you’re concerned about your penis size and think jelqing could be a good way to improve your sexual confidence, there are a few things you should remember:

-First, there’s no evidence that jelqing is effective.
+There’s no strong evidence that jelqing is effective.
 Studies are few and small in scale, and most research suggests that jelqing and other manual stretching techniques have little to no effect on your penis size in the long term.

-Second, there is evidence that jelqing could hurt you.
-Any penile lengthening technique that involves applying pressure to your penis can cause harm, including bruising, nerve damage and the development of scar tissue.
+There is evidence that jelqing could hurt you.
+Any penile enlargement technique that involves applying pressure to your penis can cause harm, including bruising, nerve damage and the development of scar tissue.

 Need help with any of these?
 Browse our complete range of erectile dysfunction and premature ejaculation treatments online, or learn more about keeping yourself and your partner satisfied in bed with our guide to having better sex.